 “We are also very worried that we will get infected as there were cases [of COVID-19) very close to my home.”

-Against this backdrop, Sattaya’s youngest sister, aged 20, a CCF student, is trying to continue her university studies online.
+Against this backdrop, Sattya’s youngest sister, aged 20, a CCF student, is trying to continue her university studies online.

 The Kans, however, have bounced back before from life’s ups and downs, and will undoubtedly do again.
-Sattaya is remaining upbeat, positive about overcoming this latest setback and moving forward.
+Sattya is remaining upbeat, positive about overcoming this latest setback and moving forward.

 He is speaking from the new family home, built with reinforced concrete to prevent it ever being consumed by fire like the previous wooden structure, which he shares with his parents and two sisters.